 Let’s take a look at how you can use some of these WordPress tools for freelancers to take one of the most remarkable blogging and website platforms of our time and make it work for you.

-You can log your time, edit and add projects, and even create some shortcodes to make the process a little easier.
+You can log your time, edit and add projects, delegate tasks to team members, and even provide clients their own dashboard to follow the project.

 LastPass Password Management